 There are steps that everyone can take to keep themselves and their families safe from fires and burn injuries.
-Here are five tips from Dr. Marc Jeschke, Director of the Ross Tilley Burn Centre at Sunnybrook:
+Here are five tips from Dr. Marc Jeschke, Medical Director of the Ross Tilley Burn Centre at Sunnybrook:

 1) Test your smoke and carbon monoxide detectors